avengineers/spl-core/src/creator/templates/project/{{cookiecutter.name}}/README.md

 ## Preparation

 You can install required and optional tools and install some VS Code extensions.
 The installer uses Scoop/PowerShell, so it will only run on Windows.
-The full list of external dependencies is written to `dependencies.json`.
+The dependencies are in `Scoopfile.json` along with `requirements.txt`.
 * Install mandatory tools by executing `install-mandatory.bat` in the root directory of the repository.
 * Visual Studio Code can be installed by executing `install-optional.bat` in the root directory of the repository.
 VS Code is the recommended IDE for this SPL solution.
   * In VS Code you need to install the following extensions in order to fully utilize our SPL.
 Hit `Ctrl+Shift+x` to search and install them.